thedankoe/sitebird/src/posts/why-seo-is-so-important/why-seo-is-so-important-for-small-businesses-in-2019.md

 slug: "/why-seo-is-so-important-for-small-businesses-in-2019"
 date: "2019-03-02"
 author: "Dan Koe"
-authorDesc: "Local SEO & Web Developer"
+authorDesc: "Content Marketing & Web Design"
 title: "Why SEO is so Important for Small Businesses in 2019"
 featuredImage: "./why-seo-is-so-important-for-small-businesses-in-2019.jpg"
-metaDescription: "SEO is important for everyone, especially small and local businesses.
+metaDescription: "SEO is important for everyone, especially small businesses and entrepreneurs.
 We break down why local SEO is valuable to your business."
-keywords: "why is SEO important for small business, SEO for small businesses 2019"
+keywords: "why is SEO important for small business, SEO for small businesses 2019, seo content marketing"
 ---

 ## How SEO gets small businesses in front of customers